genesiscloud/genesis-cloud-inference-articles/art01.md

 The program performs the following steps:

-* creates ResNet50 model; places the model on CUDA device
+* create ResNet50 model; places the model on CUDA device
-* sets the model in evaluation (inference) mode
+* set the model in evaluation (inference) mode
-* creates an input tensor with random dummy contents; places it on CUDA device
+* create an input tensor with random dummy contents; place it on CUDA device
-* disables gradient computations in PyTorch and benchmarks the model
+* disable gradient computations in PyTorch and benchmark the model
-* prints benchmarking results
+* print benchmarking results
-* applies the softmax transformation to the outputs
+* apply the softmax transformation to the outputs
-* gets labels and probabilities for top 5 results
+* get labels and probabilities for top 5 results
-* prints top 5 classes and probabilities
+* print top 5 classes and probabilities

 The benchmarking includes 10 "warmup" inference runs followed by 100 runs for which the total wall clock time is measured.